Cristian07chiquillo/Data-Science-Oil-and-Gas/README.md

 # Data-Science---Oil-Gas
+## Editing the file
+It's a markdown file in this repository.
-This repository is specifically designed for Oil &amp; Gas cases where data science is applicable.
+This repository is specifically designed for Oil & Gas cases where data science is applicable.